Emurasoft/emurasoft.github.io/en/dlg/character_code_value_dialog/index.md

 6. General category
 7. Byte position in file

-The displayed information can be copied by pressingCopy and Close.
+The displayed information can be copied by pressing **Copy and Close**.